gvwilson/thirdbit/src/fiction/bear/index.md

 Boots thundered on stairs
 while wooden shoes went *clack! clack! clack!* through every room and hallway.

-Pacing back and forth in the entrance hall, the prince snarled, "She can't have just turned into a frog and hopped away!
-Can she?"
+"She can't have just turned into a frog and hopped away!
+Can she?" the prince snarled, pacing back and forth in the entrance hall.

 "It's doubtful, Your Highness," Sergeant Inambu said, her eyes downcast.
-"Magic along by that powerful would probably have woken me.
+"Hasn't been anyone with magic along by that powerful since the Pilots.
-And even if it din't,
-it would have given along to my apprentices some powerful headaches."
+And if it was something out from the Blight, it would have given along to my apprentices some powerful headaches."
 She was standing, but only just, her face still drawn from exhausting herself the day before.